nBenoit101/quiz1/README.md

  Use the green "Code" button to clone the code to your computer "For your own purposes."

  Use GitHub Desktop to "Open in Visual Studio Code"

+Follow the specs in Canvas to finish building the page.

+When complete, upload the index.html file to the Canvas quiz.